srcdslab/sm-ext-socket/README.md

 SourceMod Socket Extension
 ==========================
-This has been forked from [sfPlayer´s origin Git repository](http://player.to/gitweb/index.cgi?p=sm-ext-socket.git).
+This has been forked from [sfPlayerÂ´s origin Git repository](http://player.to/gitweb/index.cgi?p=sm-ext-socket.git).
 Get to the [AlliedModders forum thread](https://forums.alliedmods.net/showthread.php?t=67640) for more information.

 Dependencies for building
 -------------------------